Sunday, 21 August 2011

 THE GROUND

 The ground has an overall capacity of 2,450, with around 300 seats.
-The bulk of these are in the newest looking stand which is on the far side of the ground.
+The bulk of these are in the newest-looking stand on the far side of the ground.
 There are a few more areas of cover including an area in the corner of the ground, whilst there are also various steps of terracing around the ground.

 No comments: